SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Applications/08.JS-Applications-Design-Patterns-and-Best-Practices/EN/Design-Patterns-and-Best-Practices-9-10-benefits-and-drawbacks-of-design-patterns-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-- Design patterns **help solve issues in software development** by relying on **proven techniques**, benefitting from the collective experience of other programmers.
+- Design patterns **help solve issues in software development** by relying on **proven techniques**, benefitting from the collective experience of other programmers

-- The design pattern names and **established vocabulary** that comes with them aids in the **communication** between developers.
+- The design pattern names and **established vocabulary** that comes with them aids in the **communication** between developers

-- Design patterns are robust approaches to solving problems that can be adapted to suit the needs of the specific case where they are used.
+- Design patterns are robust approaches to solving problems that can be adapted to suit the needs of the specific case where they are used

 They are not set in stone and if a pattern does not work for you, you can always modify it.

-- They improve the software development process and can **reduce errors**.
+- They improve the software development process and can **reduce errors**

-- Design patterns are **scalable** and **reusable**.
+- Design patterns are **scalable** and **reusable**

-- Can **speed up development**, less time is spent on finding solutions.
+- Can **speed up development**, less time is spent on finding solutions

 # Drawbacks of Design Patterns

 [image assetsSrc="js-application-design-patterns-12.jpg" /]

-- Design patterns come with consequences and if applied incorrectly or without regard to how the application might change in the future they can cause problems.
+- Design patterns come with consequences and if applied incorrectly or without regard to how the application might change in the future they can cause problems

-- Patterns do not provide us with concrete code to use, they simply provide a possible approach to take when designing applications.
+- Patterns do not provide us with concrete code to use, they simply provide a possible approach to take when designing applications

-- They look simple, but they have intricacies and can be misunderstood and applied incorrectly.
+- They look simple, but they have intricacies and can be misunderstood and applied incorrectly

 They should be used only if their benefits outweigh the cost of using them.